NathanPERIER/nagato-manga/doc/configuration.md

 The `global` section contains attributes that are common to all downloaders :
  - `chapters.destination`: the base directory where chapters will be saved, defaults to `/data`.
 The `NAGATO_DOWNLOAD_DIR` environment variable can also be used.
- - `chapters.separate`: boolean indicating if the chapters of a same manga should be grouped in a subfolder (`true`) or if all chapters should be stored in the same folder (`false`).
+ - `mangas.separate`: boolean indicating if there should be a subfolder per manga where all the chapters of this manga are stored (`true`) or if all the chapters should be stored in the same folder (`false`).
 Defaults to `true`.
  - `chapters.method`: the method used to save chapters once they are downloaded, should be one of `file`, `zip`, `cbz` or `cbz+comicinfo` (see below for more details).
 Defaults to `cbz`.
 The `NAGATO_CACHE_SIZE` environment variable can also be used.
  - `chapters.format`: A template for a Python [Template String] that will define the name of the chapter when it is saved to the disk (the name of the cbz/zip file or the name of the folder, depending on the selected storing method).
 The placeholders that can be used are listed below.
 Defaults to `${manga} -.- C${chapter} ${title}`.
 The `NAGATO_DOWNLOAD_FORMAT` environment variable can also be used.